Greencorecr/IoT_SNMP/software/ttn2db/README.md

     ```
     [Unit]
-    Description= loads data from TTN and save it in a local tinydb file in json format
+    Description= loads data from TTN and save it in a local InfluxDB file in json format
     After=syslog.target

     [Service]